June 7 is World Tourette Awareness Day. Here we discuss four little known facts about this condition.

 4. Can be treated

-Although there is no cure for Tourette Syndrome, there are multiple treatments.
+Although there is no cure, there are multiple treatments.
 The treatment program depends upon the individual and their unique situation.
 If the patient’s tics interfere with their daily lives, treatments such as deep brain stimulation, medication, behavior modification, or speech therapy can be helpful.

 Written by Rebecca K. Blankenship, B.Sc.